FolaisSK/CC201/labs/5_FinalProject_edX/instructions_temp.md

 10. Let's edit `binding-hack.sh`.
 The path to this file is `patient-ui/binding-hack.sh`.
 You need to insert your OpenShift project where it says `<my_project>`.
 Your project is `sn-labs-` followed by your username.

-# Task 2 - Build the guestbook app
+# Build the patient-ui app
 To begin, we will build and deploy the web front end for the guestbook app.

 1. Open the Open shift console.